ali-falahati/ali-falahati.github.io/_pages/about.md

 ------

 My Bsc thesis is on “__OGRE: Online Anomaly Detection using Generative Graph Neural Networks__”.
 __OGRE__ is a project that focuses on online anomaly detection using Generative Graph Neural Networks.
 After a successful summer at the Max Planck Institute, we have decided to extend our project.
 Our new project is a direct result of our previous work, which introduced the concept of wWatcher nodes.

 In traditional fintech products like Paypal, fraudulent activities are detected before they occur and then sent for further inspection.
 However, in the blockchain space, we can only track fraudulent activities and there are no mechanisms in place to prevent them from happening.
 Before the introduction of Watcher nodes, online anomaly detection in blockchain seemed infeasible due to factors such as the lack of access to historical events in a reasonable time.
 With the introduction of Watcher nodes, each node can retrieve historical data regarding a wallet address or contract much faster than the current method.

 OGRE leverages both the structural and feature-based anomalies of the graphs.
 The project is designed to perform anomaly detection in three stages.

-1. Featurization: Using Watcher nodes, historical features such as volume and number of transactions are extracted.
-2. Cherry-picking nodes: The model now selects relevant nodes from both the sender and receiver using random sampling and a relevant embedding space.
-3. Generating various-sized graphs: With the selected nodes, graphs ranging in size from 5 to 12 are generated and scored based on the entire graph structure.
-These scores are then aggregated to determine if a specific transaction is suspicious or not.
-We believe that our work on OGRE and watcher nodes will revolutionize the detection and prevention of fraudulent activities in blockchain technology.

-> ###### OGRE leverages both the structural and feature-based anomalies of the graphs.
-The project is designed to perform anomaly detection in three stages.
->
 > - Featurization: Using Watcher nodes, historical features such as volume and number of transactions are extracted.
 > - Cherry-picking nodes: The model now selects relevant nodes from both the sender and receiver using random sampling and a relevant embedding space.
 > - Generating various-sized graphs: With the selected nodes, graphs ranging in size from 5 to 12 are generated and scored based on the entire graph structure.
 These scores are then aggregated to determine if a specific transaction is suspicious or not.